pulsar-xliu/filter_arxiv_by_keywords/README.md

 This script filters the latest papers using keywords and topics.

 Notable feautures include
-- Friendly: Report results in webpage following arXiv style.
+- **Friendly**: Report results in webpage following arXiv style.
 Easy to read and navigate.
-- Flexible: Set filtering keywords and topics based on your interests.
+- **Flexible**: Set filtering keywords and topics based on your interests.
-- Fast: Filter 100+ papers to a smaller number in a few seconds.
+- **Fast**: Filter 100+ papers to a smaller number in a few seconds.

 ### Usage
 After downloading the script,